phuocht333/huynh-thien-phuoc-99Tech/readme.md

     + Databases: Redis (separate by keys) and MySQL (separate by tables)

 - To migrate from monolith to microservices, we just replace corresponding parts.
+- Auth service can become a SSO service.

 - <em>Note: This is my intentional approach only, need to discuss & improve</em>.